-Picking up right where the second saga in The Hunger Games trilogy left off, the first part of what was adapted as the final and epic conclusion, was again something I dawdled seeing.
-As is my usual standard, I picked up a DVD on its release week and these many months later, on the eve of “part 2” and its debut, I finally sat down to watch this one.
+Picking up right where the second saga in The Hunger Games trilogy leaves off, the first part of what is adapted as the final and epic conclusion, is again something I dawdled seeing.
+As is my usual standard, these many months later, on the eve of “part 2” and its debut, I finally am watching this one.

 The games have destroyed Katniss Everdeen (Jennifer Lawrence).
-She is shattered and broken by what she saw and did.
+What she saw and did shatters and breaks her.
 Leaving Peeta behind has been her undoing.
 This is why when she recoups in District 13, she desperately awaits news of Peeta’s survival.
 No news comes.
 What does come is 13’s President Coin (Julianne Moore), wanting to recruit Katniss as their Mockingjay, the face of their revolution.

 Together with Gale (Liam Hemsworth), Katniss sparks a change in the surviving districts that incites revolution in all their hearts.
-Joining their fight is the equally broken Finnick (Sam Claflin) and a handful of 13’s residents including newcomer Cressida (Natalie Dormer), who is hired to produce Katniss’ propo’s, and then there is Effie (Elizabeth Banks).
+Joining their fight is the broken Finnick (Sam Claflin) and a handful of 13’s residents including newcomer Cressida (Natalie Dormer), and then there’s Effie (Elizabeth Banks).
 Returning, she follows Katniss around to again ensure she looks the part.
-Everything is going according to plan until a news broadcast reveals that Peeta Mellark (Josh Hutcherson) is in fact, still alive and he’s being used as President Snow (Donald Sutherland) and the Capital’s weapon against Katniss.
+Everything goes according to plan until a news broadcast shows that Peeta Mellark (Josh Hutcherson) is in fact, still alive.
+President Snow (Donald Sutherland) is using him as the Capital’s weapon against Katniss.

 As every review I’ve written for this series documents, I enjoy a love-hate relationship with this series.
 The premise of this is so frightening and to see the act of young people fighting just for a hierarchy’s personal pleasure never sat well with me.
 After reading one book and seeing three movies, my opinion that the films are better than the books remains unchanegd.
 The story here is no different.
 It’s freaking fantastic and could even be the best in the franchise to date (at this writing, “part two” is still a few hours away so I’ve not had a chance to see it).